 CI/CD are the components of DevOps that work undeniably well together, and they’re needed to avoid integration challenges in development and production.
 Before you dig into the nitty-gritty of DevSecOps, you must have the correct tools in place within your DevOps program.

 Now you know the fundamental aspects that make up DevOps and DevSecOps, but do you fully grasp the difference between the two?
 What exactly is DevSecOps, and how can you make it work for your company?

 DevSecOps (or Development Security Operations) is the process of integrating security into the DevOps cycle.
 It’s all about making security easier for development teams.
 If you can figure out how to make things easier for them, you can be confident that security and development will become (somewhat) flawlessly intertwined.

-A good company-wide understanding of security and DevSecOps is indeed necessary to succeed in DevSecOps overall, but you’ve got to decide what that means to you.
+A good company-wide understanding of security and software delivery with DevSecOps is indeed necessary to succeed in DevSecOps overall, but you’ve got to decide what that means to you.
 DevSecOps means a few things for most businesses, including building a security culture, shifting security, automating testing and assurance through digital modernization, and governance of the operation to establish what works.